orbitmines/archive/projects/Project - Story & Lore.md

 The next instant he found himself walking in a university, students scurrying all around him.
 Though unlike the ones from earlier, these ones barely recognized his existence.
 Once the hall cleared he heard a rather demanding voice from behind him:
 .
 "Ah, [S]!
 You're finally here."
 .
 He turned around at the strong gravity of the voice.
 Curious to see what could possibly have produced it.
-Evidently it matched with the only person standing nearby, a
+Evidently it matched with the only person standing nearby, .
-.
 "I've been expecting you!" while pointing her finger at him and smiling greatly.
 .
 "You've got a lot to learn, and little time to do so, so let me quickly walk you through it."

 [Start story in 2045, release day of The Ether]